Frequently Asked Questions

 What actually is What if Doctor Who Wasn’t Axed?

-In 2021, the series caught up to the present, and since 2023 has been running with an appropriate distance behind the present day.
+By 2021, the series had caught up to the present day, and since 2023 had been running with an appropriate distance behind real-world events, depicting a version of Doctor Who with an additional fifteen years of uninterrupted development.

 Why is the What if Doctor Who Wasn’t Axed? wiki no longer on FANDOM?